Frequently Asked Questions

 What is "Start watching from"?

-For completed games, we analyze the win probability curve to find the most exciting stretch and give you a timestamp.
-Skip the boring first half and start where it gets good — with no score context and no hint about who's winning.
+For completed basketball games, we analyze the win-probability curve to find the most exciting stretch and give you a timestamp.
+Skip the slow first half; start where it gets good.
+No score context, no hint about who's winning—just a moment marker.

 Spoiler-Free